Ready to start a conversation? Get in touch with our solution experts

 Their business performance

-When seeking information from suppliers, it is important to make the organization’s exact requirements and expectations clear.
+When seeking information from suppliers, it is important to make the organisation’s exact requirements and expectations clear.
 This will allow them to provide an accurate strategy and roadmap to meet your objectives.

-Next, you’ll need to create a strategic sourcing strategy for your organization.
-This will take into account the organization’s goals, objectives, timelines, and requirements.
+Next, you’ll need to create a strategic sourcing strategy for your organisation.
+This will take into account the organisation’s goals, objectives, timelines, and requirements.
 Potential strategies could include direct purchase, acquisition, and strategic partnership (see below for an explanation of each).

 As part of developing the strategy, you will also need to build a communication workflow to ensure that all relevant stakeholders have full visibility.

-Keeping your organization’s requirements in mind, prepare a final shortlist of potential suppliers.
+Keeping your organisation’s requirements in mind, prepare a final shortlist of potential suppliers.
 When you have a shortlist, you can negotiate with each supplier to get the best possible contract and costs.

 At this stage, it’s important to remember that strategic sourcing isn’t purely about cost.
 It’s about building long-term, mutually beneficial relationships.